Smoke detector: Coverage of smoke and temperature detectors with European standard EN54

 Information that is in bold is the standard coverage of the detector.
 Smoke detector coverage is 60 square meters and temperature smoke detector coverage is 20 square meters.
 The height from the ground is an important issue for correct protection.

 An additional (harmonised) EN14604 also exists, which tends to be the standard usually cited at the domestic point of sale.
 This standard expands on the EN54 recommendations for domestic smoke alarms and specifies requirements, test methods, performance criteria, and manufacturer's instructions.
 It also includes additional requirements for smoke alarms, which are suitable for use in leisure accommodation vehicles.
 However, much of EN14604 is voluntary.
-A study published in 2014 assessed six areas of compliance and found 33% of devices claiming to meet this standard did not do so in one or more of the specifics.
+A study published in 2014 assessed six areas of compliance and found that 33% of devices claiming to meet this standard did not do so in one or more of the specifics.
 The study also found 19% of the products to have a problem with actual fire detection.

 Australia and United States

 In the United States, the first standard for home smoke alarms was established in 1967.
-In 1969, the AEC allowed homeowners to use smoke detectors without a license.
-The Life Safety Code (NFPA 101), passed by the National Fire Protection Association in 1976, first required smoke alarms in homes.
+In 1969, the USAEC allowed homeowners to use smoke detectors without a license.
+The Life Safety Code (NFPA 101), passed by the US National Fire Protection Association (NFPA) in 1976, first required smoke alarms in homes.
 Smoke alarm sensitivity requirements in UL 217 were modified in 1985 to reduce susceptibility to nuisance alarms.
 In 1988 BOCA, ICBO, and SBCCI model building codes begin requiring smoke alarms to be interconnected and located in all sleeping rooms.
-In 1989 NFPA 74 first required smoke alarms to be interconnected in every new home construction, and in 1993 NFPA 72 first required that smoke alarms be installed in all bedrooms.
+In 1989 NFPA 74 first required smoke alarms to be interconnected in every new home construction, and 1993 NFPA 72 first required that smoke alarms be installed in all bedrooms.
 The NFPA began requiring the replacement of smoke detectors after ten years in 1999.

-In 1999, Underwriters Laboratory (UL) changed smoke alarm labeling requirements so that all smoke alarms must have a manufactured date written in plain English.
+In 1999, the Underwriters Laboratory (UL) changed smoke alarm labeling requirements so that all smoke alarms must have a manufactured date written in plain English.

 In June 2013, a World Fire Safety Foundation report titled, 'Can Australian and U.S. Smoke Alarm Standards be Trusted?' was published in the official magazine of the Australian Volunteer Firefighter Association.
 The report brings into question the validity of testing criteria used by American and Australian government agencies when undergoing scientific testing of ionization smoke alarms.